afroisalreadyinu/pivotal-printer/README.md

 3. Run `python setup.py develop`.
 This should install the dependencies.

-4. Run `print-stories "API-KEY"`.
-You can find your API-KEY in the Profile section of Pivotal Tracker.
+4. Get your Pivotal Tracker API key.
+You can find it in the Profile section.

+5. Run `print-stories`.

 Your stories should now be saved in `stories.pdf` in the same directory, ready for printing.